 Drivers who made the most birthday appearances

 Chris Amon made two birthday appearances, at the 1962 and 1968 British Grands Prix.
 He could have made a third birthday outing at the 1974 British Grand Prix, but he missed races in the mid part of that season due to illness.
-Nelson Piquet, Gerhard Berger and Rubens Barrichello are the other drivers who have raced on their birthdays twice.
+Nelson Piquet, Gerhard Berger, Rubens Barrichello and Sebastian Vettel are the other drivers who have raced on their birthdays twice.

 Youngest and Oldest birthdays celebrated